TREVOR "The Games Man"

 My mother gave me this plant after having it for 8 years without a blossom.
 Another 8 years went by and she gave me a how to take care of houseplant book for my birthday in March.
 So I did what the book said: moved nearly all my plants around for optimum light, put little notes on each one about how much to water it and how often, and fertilized the ones that like that sort of thing.
 All my plants were suddenly noticeably happier.

+My daughter the dancer!
 My daughter, Myrrh, the artist, has always been a dancer, too.
 As a child, while the boys played with trains, she would often be in the background somewhere dancing to music only she could hear.
 This is one of my favorite pictures of exactly that.

 Now she's an adult and is still a dancer.
 She's taken so many dance classes, I can't remember them all: ballet, modern dance, contact improv, swing, ballroom dancing, African, and more and more and more.
 I'm pretty sure she goes to more than one regular weekly dance, and is well-known in dance circles in her area.
-She even had swing dancing at her wedding reception.
-My daughter the dancer!
+She met her husband swing dancing and so they, of course, had swing dancing at their wedding reception.

 This is Myrrh's cousin Anna just a few days after her birth in March of 1979.
 Shhhh.

-And here's Anna again a few days later
+And here's Anna again a few months later

-Before moving to Maine a few years ago, my parents lived in Sharon MA, a suburb of Boston.
+Before moving to Maine in 2004, my parents lived in Sharon MA, a suburb of Boston, for 30 years.
 My father was a huge fan of the New Black Eagles Jazz Band, a local dixieland band.
 He went to most of their local shows.
 He knew all the musicians personally.
 He knew all their substitute musicians.
 He knew all their wives.
 He knew all their songs.
 He knew all their arrangements.
 He owned all their recordings.
 In fact, I recently acquired Pop's tape collection and about 20% of it was NBEJB!
+The point is, my father was a total Black Eagles groupie.

 So when Pop turned 80 in 2001, my siblings and I planned a big house party for him at his house.
 He was all adamant about we couldn't have a party at their house.
 His first excuse was that the septic system couldn't handle it.
 So we ordered a PortaPotty.
 Then he said we couldn't have all those people in the house.
 So we ordered two big tents.
 Then he said we just plain couldn't do it.
 We said, Too bad, we're having a party for you and you're going to like it.
 He said he wouldn't go; he'd stay in the house the whole time.

-But what he didn't know because we didn't tell them, is that we'd hired his favorite band to play in his back yard for his 80th birthday!
+But what he didn't know because we didn't tell them, is that I'd hired his favorite band to play in his back yard for his 80th birthday!
 So when the band showed up and started setting up under one of the tents, Pop came spilling out of the house all smiles and surprise!
 From then on, he proceeded to have a great time for the entire party!

 "Waffles T. Clown sings the Red, White, and Blues"